Myelodysplastic syndromes, or MDS, are a group of disorders in which a person’s bone marrow does not produce enough functioning blood cells.

 Other risk factors include:

-According to the ACS, more males develop MDS than females.
+According to the ACS,

 Also, most people with MDS receive a diagnosis at 60 years of age or older.
 Very few people under 40 years of age develop MDS.